 When your daily yoga practice helps you feel the deleterious effects of harmful or unhealthy foods in your own body, you will be motivated to change.”

-Yoga works to change the mind’s established patterns— so for example let’s say that you reach for food when you feel anxious, which leads you to just sit on the couch for the whole day, which makes you feel bad about yourself, and you end up feeling so miserable that you repeat doing this over and over; yoga works to replace these negative networks in the brain with more positive, healthy patterns, and helps you break free from this cycle of destructive behavior that is so deeply ingrained in you and really is the cause of your weight gain.
+Yoga works in a way to change the mind’s established patterns— so for example let’s say that you reach for food when you feel anxious, which leads you to just sit on the couch for the whole day, which makes you feel bad about yourself, and you end up feeling so miserable that you repeat doing this over and over; yoga works to replace these negative networks in the brain with more positive, healthy patterns, and helps you break free from this cycle of destructive behavior that is so deeply ingrained in you and really is the cause of your weight gain.

 When you enter a yoga pose that triggers your emotions, you can’t reach out for a Starbucks Frappuccino and a big box of donuts, or whatever you indulge in when emotions take hold of you.
 You remain in the posture and realize that you don’t need something external, outside of yourself to help you deal with this particular emotion, and realize that it is, in fact, your self that you always needed, and you denied yourself access to for this whole time.
 You have all the power to control your life.
 And when this becomes clear, you understand the true power of yoga.